 For instance I have a preference to see battles between Alexander’s Successors or against Rome, as I have outlined in these two reports.
 Equally, I prefer the Yorkists and Lancastrians to deploy opposite rather than campaigning against Biblical Egypt.
 In some periods this desire for pitting historical opponents against each other is particularly narrow, limited to a particular year or campaign.
 To enable this I make choices in figure and ground scale to fit my interests, without breaking the bank.
 These decisions flow into the table dimensions I use.

-I accept that I have a limited time to play games.
+I acknowledge that I have a limited time to play games.
 Typically I can allocate a few hours in an evening to a game.
 This time element in part influences the rules I use as I need a plausible result within the gaming window.
 Sometimes I have a little more time allowing larger games, but these are exceptions.

 Skirmish wargaming is increasingly popular with some truely inspirational photos of such games on the internet.
 I can see the appeal of smaller forces with the ability to create some great terrain to support the battles.
 Yet I am not drawn to skirmish games which, for me, lack the command challenges of larger battles.
 I clearly prefer the great commanders of history and their battles and campaigns, rather than Richard Sharpe’s exploits.
 I wonder if I will always resist the lure?